K-H-Ismail/Dilated-Convolution-with-Learnable-Spacings-PyTorch/README.md

 ## Device Supports
-DCLS only supports Nvidia CUDA GPU devices for the moment.
-The CPU version has not been implemented yet.
+DCLS supports CPU and Nvidia CUDA GPU devices now.

 -   [x] Nvidia GPU
--   [ ] CPU
+-   [x] CPU

 Make sure to have your data and model on CUDA GPU.